nasa/cumulus/example/spec/loadTest/README.md

-# ingestLoad_queueGranPassThruSF
+# queueGranulePassThroughLoadTest

 - This test script validates Cumulus framework being able to handle ingestion of +200K granules by executing the QueueGranulesPassthrough workflow to ingest granules into the database on "completed" status.
 No S3 data staging is involved in this test.

 ## Test In-line Configuration
     - workflowName: QueueGranulesPassthrough